 - The testing session will be actively monitored by test center staff.
 This includes staff walking around and entering and leaving the testing room.

 - Personal items other than identification documents are not allowed in the testing room.
-This includes bringing any phones, PDAs, all watches, including digital, analog and smartwatches and other electronic, recording, listening or photographic devices into the test center.
-If you do, you will be dismissed from the test, your test fees will be forfeited and your scores will be canceled even if dismissal is not enforced on the day of the test.
-Test administrators are not permitted to collect and hold cell phones or other devices.
+This includes any phones; PDAs; all watches, including digital, analog and smartwatches; and any other electronic, recording, listening or photographic devices.
 If you are seen using or accessing any of these electronic devices and/or transmitting data, including but not limited to text messaging, email and photographs, your device may be inspected and/or confiscated.
 You may not access your phone during the test or during breaks to check messages, make a call or to check the time.

 - Personal calculators are not permitted.

 - Before the test, you will receive instructions from test center staff regarding where to store personal items.
 You may also be asked to empty your pockets.
 You will not have access to your personal items during the test administration except for food, beverages and medication, which may be accessed during a break.

 - If you fail to follow the instructions of the test center staff, you will not be permitted to test and your test fee will not be refunded.
 Any violation of this procedure during the test or during breaks may result in dismissal from the test and/or cancellation of scores.

-- Neither ETS nor the test centers assume any responsibility whatsoever for personal items, including watches, jewelry or devices, that you choose to bring into the test center.
+- Test centers and ETS assume no responsibility for personal items, including watches, jewelry or devices that you choose to bring into the test center.